-VIOLATIONS: In February of 2022 we monitored for Distribution and Entry Point Chlorine and November 2022 for Distribution Chlorine, but the results were reported past the required due date to the PA Department of Environmental Protection resulting in Monitoring/Reporting Violations.
+VIOLATIONS: On July 25, 2023 we monitored for Distribution Chlorine, but the results were reported past the required due date to the PA Department of Environmental Protection resulting in a Monitoring/Reporting Violation.

 EDUCATIONAL INFORMATION: The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.